drug-design/course/docs/chapters/molecular-similarity.md

 ### Examples of Similarity and Distance Coefficients
 *[nce]: New Chemical Entity: a compound not previously described.

-In the following slides we will only discuss the most popular similarity and distance-based similarity coefficients.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/examples-similarity-distance-coefficients-b0b9ecb6'><i class='fa fa-play' aria-hidden='true'></i></button>In the following slides we will only discuss the most popular similarity and distance-based similarity coefficients.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/molecular-similarity/ex_sim_coef.png){: loading=lazy }
 #### The Tanimoto Coefficient

-The Tanimoto (or Jacquard) coefficient is probably the most widely used similarity coefficient today.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/tanimoto-coefficient-87b2a5fa'><i class='fa fa-play' aria-hidden='true'></i></button>The Tanimoto (or Jacquard) coefficient is probably the most widely used similarity coefficient today.
 It is a symmetrical coefficient and provides similarities between 0 and 1.
 It was originally invented in 1901 to establish the similarity of populations of ecosystems that were described by the presence and absence of individual species.
 Due to its mathematical nature, it tends to assign higher similarity values to bigger molecules (which also usually sets more bits in the corresponding fingerprints).
 The binary Tanimoto coefficient is illustrated below.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer